Tsora-Pop/leingwa-de-ard/README.md

-# leingwa-de-ard
+# ΛEiNГ𐊮A DEI ARD
-leingwa de ard, or in English: The Language of Earth, is a proposed constructed international auxiliary language.
+ΛEiNГ𐊮A DEI ARD, or with the Latin alphabet: leingwa de ard, or in English: The Language of Earth, is a proposed constructed international auxiliary language.

 Purpose: The purpose of this language is to actually succeed where other international languages have failed: to make communication simple between speakers of different languages across the whole earth, hence the name "leingwa de ard".
 This language seeks to provide a simple bridge when needed.